Peep Show (British TV series): Other media

 A book entitled Peep Show: The Scripts and More, which featured the scripts of every episode from the first five series as well as an introduction from Mitchell and Webb, was released in 2008.
 To celebrate the show, Channel 4 aired a Peep Show Night on Christmas Eve in 2010, which included the documentary Peep Show and Tell and the fan-selected episodes "Wedding" (s4 e6) and "Shrooming" (s3 e3).

 In 2018, a fan-hosted podcast was created, called Podcast Secrets of the Pharaohs, a play on Business Secrets of the Pharaohs, a fictional book in the show.
 Hosted by Rob Graham and Tom Harrison, the podcast reviewed episodes of the show, alongside guests, including David Mitchell, Robert Webb, Paterson Joseph, Vera Filatova, Sophie Winkleman and Paul Clayton.
 The podcast concluded in 2022.

+In December 2025, several members of the main cast reunited for a Peep Show-themed Christmas edition of The Great British Bake-off, which received positive reviews and 5 million views - the highest viewer count across all Channel 4 programmes during the week of Christmas that year.